swiss-art-research-net/docs.swissartresearch/docs/et/artwork.md

 ### Representation

-This information category at present is lightly populated, but provides the means to gather information relevant to the documentation of what has been documented as represented in an artwork.
+This information category at present is lightly populated but provides the means to gather information relevant to the documentation of what has been documented as represented in an artwork.

 <table>
   <tr>